btlvr/video-dedup/README.md

 This set of videos is then broken up into smaller sets.
 Each of these sets contains the paths of two or more files which are potentially the same video.

-'video-dedup` can never be sure if two videos are *actually* duplicates, so it relies on a few heuristics to exclude videos that are definitely *not* duplicates.
+`video-dedup` can never be sure if two videos are *actually* duplicates, so it relies on a few heuristics to exclude videos that are definitely *not* duplicates.
 Once enough of these heuristics have been applied, we can be pretty sure that the remaining un-excluded videos actually are duplicates.
 It usually works quite well.

 ## Screenshot
  ![](https://i.ibb.co/82LsW8n/2020-07-14-09-13-04.png)